Past Events

 Darren Woulfe

-Head of Magnet Business · Intel
+Head of Magnet Business · Commonwealth Fusion Systems

 Darren Woulfe is an American energy sector executive and engineer best known as the Head of Magnet Business at Commonwealth Fusion Systems (CFS), a leading MIT spinout developing commercial fusion energy through revolutionary high-temperature superconducting (HTS) magnets.
 Joining CFS in 2021, he oversees the critical magnet program essential for compact tokamaks like SPARC and ARC.
 Previously, Woulfe served as CFO at Makani (an Alphabet X moonshot for airborne wind energy), led procurement in solar firms like Sungevity and Recurrent Energy, and started his career as a process engineer at Intel.
 He holds a BS in Chemical Engineering from the University of Minnesota and an MBA from UC Berkeley's Haas School of Business.